Our Approach and Our Goals

 disease.
 Our research aims at (i) elucidating the

-amyloid structures formed by amyloidogenic peptides and proteins,
+amyloid structures formed by peptides and proteins, and (ii)

 amyloid diseases, including Alzheimer’s, Parkinson’s and diabetes

-to proteins or RNAs to proteins is of significant importance, as such
+modified RNAs and modified DNAs is of significant importance, as such

 interactions play a key role in living organisms’ biological processes.
 Our

-research aims to develop novel computational protocols investigating the
+research aims to develop novel computational protocols investigating such

 and Book Chapters